kubernetes-sigs/aws-load-balancer-controller/docs/guide/use_cases/multi_cluster/index.md

 # MultiCluster Target Groups

-The LB controller assumes full control over configured Target Groups.
-This means when a Target Group is registered with the controller, it will deregister any targets that are not currently in the cluster.
-By enabling MultiCluster support, Target Groups can be associated to multiple Kubernetes clusters or support arbitrary targets from other sources.
+The load balancer controller assumes full control over the configured target groups.
+When a target group is registered with the controller it de registers any targets not currently in the cluster.
+Target groups that have MultiCluster support enabled can be associated to multiple Kubernetes clusters or support arbitrary targets from other sources.

 ## Overview

-MultiCluster mode is supported in a couple different ways.
-Be sure that every cluster that is associated with a Target Group has one of these methods enabled to ensure the Target Group is recognized as MultiCluster enabled!
-It is recommended to use fresh resources when using MutliCluster mode, there is short period of time when the feature needs to generate a snapshot of the cluster state in order to support the mode.
-This data is stored into a ConfigMap which resides in the same namespace as your load balancer resources.
-The ConfigMap stores the current snapshot of the managed targets, it can be found under `aws-lbc-targets-$TARGET_GROUP_BINDING_NAME`
+When enabled, MultiCluster mode supports multiple methods, and every cluster associated with a target group has one of these methods.
+It's recommended to use new resources when configuring MutliCluster mode.
+There is a period of time when MultiCluster must take a snapshot of the cluster state in order to support the selected mode.
+This data is stored into ConfigMap, which resides in the same namespace as your load balancer resources.
+ConfigMap stores snapshots of managed targets at `aws-lbc-targets-$TARGET_GROUP_BINDING_NAME`

-ALB, specify this annotation in the ingress or service:
+When using an ALB, you must specify this annotation in the ingress or service:

 `alb.ingress.kubernetes.io/multi-cluster-target-group: "true"`

-NLB, specify this annotation in your service:
+When using an NLB, you specify this annotation in your service:

 `service.beta.kubernetes.io/aws-load-balancer-multi-cluster-target-group: "true"`

-For Out-of-Band TargetGroupBindings, specify this field in the spec:
+When using any out-of-band TargetGroupBindings, you must specify this field in the spec:

 `multiClusterTargetGroup: true`

 ### Example